 I think social media has brought such a positive effect on all of this because there is no longer anywhere to hide.
 The companies and Governments can carry on trying to cover things up but not much is private anymore, is it?
 The TV shows have been highlighted further due to sharing their facts on the internet and finally, yet again our environment and the state of our world is at the forefront of our minds.

-And from here, my passion has been reignited.
+And from here, my passion for saving the planet has been reignited.
 It was always there, just buried away under the ‘stuff’ I felt pressured to buy, pushed to one side by the fast-paced life we all seem to live now and wiped away by the disposable culture.
 But enough is enough.
 I have made my mistakes, I have been sucked in, spent my money in awful ways and added to this ever-growing issue.
 I feel terrible for having done it but I truly believe that the blame lies with those fat cats more than with any of us.
 We have been brainwashed into buying anything and everything and if it means an easier life?
 Even better!
 But now it is time for a change.

 So, the old me is bubbling back up to the surface, the need to save our planet is right there, the desire to inspire others and to be apart of the change has made a comeback and I am so fired up right now and I love it!